How to Read Your UAE Company's Profit and Loss Statement

 Net Profit Before Tax is the profit after all costs but before Corporate Tax.
 Under the UAE Corporate Tax regime, this figure forms the starting point for calculating the taxable income.

-Net Profit After Tax is the final bottom line — what the business has earned after all costs and taxes.
+Net Profit After Tax is the final bottom line.

 Using the P&L to Make Decisions